| |

 circa 1926 - Albert Pilkington

-Redmayne as the landlord.
+Redmayne serving as the landlord.

 The earliest reference to an inn in Kirkby Malham is in the parish records,